A Better Country

 Jerusalem is a city of great importance to the Jewish people.
 Since the times of David their heritage has been tied up with that geographical place, and possibly even before that.
 To them Jerusalem has been a city much desired.
 Nehemiah was grief stricken when he heard what a terrible condition it was in, Neh.
 1. Many Jews looked forward to the return of the captivity to Jerusalem as God had promised them.
 After the second great captivity they looked for that again, and they were no doubt ecstatic when it was retaken in recent years.

 But look at what God says through the author of Hebrews to the Hebrew Christians. ...Let us go forth therefore unto him without the camp...
 Jesus Christ was crucified outside the city of Jerusalem.
-We are told, along with the Hebrew Christians, that we should go forth to HIM - without the camp.
+We are told, along with the Hebrew Christians, that we should go forth to HIM - "without the camp", meaning outside the camp.

 For the Jew this is to leave the Jewish religion and heritage.
 It is to count nationalism as loss, even dung.
 For the Gentile Christian it is to leave behind patriotism and nationalism and follow Christ alone.
 Why?